greenren/RepData_PeerAssessment1/PA1_template.md

     new_step <- meaninterval[meaninterval$interval==interval, 'steps']
     imputed_values <- c(imputed_values, new_step)
     }
-# Add this vector to a new copy of the dataset
+# Add this vector to a new copy of the dataset in place of the missing values
 new_data <- data
 new_data[missing, 'steps'] <- imputed_values
 # Verify that there are no longer any missing data in the new dataset